 The groom then arrives with his groomsmen where they’ll see everyone waiting including the bride.

-The ceremony begins by the couple exchanging rings and cutting the cake and champagne is then is opened.
+The ceremony begins with the couple exchanging rings and cutting the cake and champagne is then opened.

 The bride throws gift parcels filled with sweets to the guests.